vyos/vyos-documentation/docs/contributing/build-vyos.rst

 ``build`` directory as ``live-image-[architecture].hybrid.iso``.

 Good luck!

-.. hint:: Attempting to use the Docker build image on MacOS will fail as Docker does not expose all the filesystem feature required to the container.
-   Building within a VirtualBox server on Mac however possible.

 .. hint:: Building VyOS on Windows WSL2 with Docker integrated into WSL2 will work like a charm.
 No problems are known so far!